marcolob/QA-user-onboarding-system/QA-user-onboarding-system/README.md

-# QA User Onboarding System
+# QA User Onboarding System - DEMO
-Comprehensive QA testing project covering API validation, mock server simulation, and manual UI/UX test cases.
+Comprehensive QA testing project covering API validation using Postman, mock server simulation, and manual UI/UX test cases.

 ## 📌 Project Overview
 This project simulates a **User Onboarding System** similar to what is used in banking, fintech, compliance, and KYC-driven platforms.